 Floods and fires can come from the outside world.
 There’s always a chance of disaster, although you can make it smaller by taking the precautions to protect yourself and your home.

 Check with your insurance agent and ask about what coverage you receive in case of a natural disaster.
-It is better to know what you are entitled to now, before an event occurs, rather than after when you may be scrambling and not have access to a copy of your insurance.
+It is better to know what you are entitled to before an event occurs, rather than scrambling afterwards.

 How do you protect yourself in the kitchen?
 How do you protect your appliances?
 Leave a comment and let us know!